 Top Tip: Bring a letter or documentation from your credit card company to the sales counter stating the extent of their coverage for Israel.
 It is often different than coverage within the States or Europe.
 That is another good reason to book online as you can bypass the hassle of someone trying to sell you insurance that you don't need.

-your credit card, but the credit card company will re-reimburse you so in the end it will cost you nothing and save you a lot.
+Please note - that by not taking collision damage waiver (CDW) insurance, you (the lessee), and not the credit card company, are initially responsible for any damage or loss to the vehicle.
+All related expenses will be charged to you on your credit card, but the credit card company will re-reimburse you so in the end it will cost you nothing and save you a lot.

 A few exceptions to note: